Basavask/Student_registration/README.md

 ## Development server

+Run `npm i` for node_modules installations for current Project

 Run `ng serve` for a Angular Application .
-Go to `http://localhost:4302/`.
+Go to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm start` for a node server.
 Go to `http://localhost:3000/admin` for Nodejs Application.